"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Results

-Some participants also described OnlyFans as being better than other gig work not only in terms of earnings, but in terms of their power in the labor relationship.
+Three participants also described OnlyFans as being better than other gig work not only in terms of earnings, but in terms of their power in the labor relationship.
 Prior work~\cite{kim2018impacts, raval2016standing} describes the additional emotional labor gig workers must expend in order to receive good reviews, which helps their algorithmic performance.
 However, on OnlyFans, creators are not reviewed.
-P2 described that because ``there isn't a rating system like in so many app based gigs,'' with OnlyFans it was ``easier to draw boundaries''.
+P2 described that because ``there isn't a rating system like in so many app based gigs,'' on OnlyFans it was ``easier to draw boundaries''.
 Even in comparison to face-to-face work, P21 explained that OnlyFans offers more autonomy and thus: ``allowed for me to establish my boundaries better, unlike the customer service jobs I've worked before where I can't talk back, I can't cut out a customer because it's up to the manager, whereas [on OnlyFans] I have the control to just block someone.''
 P13 agreed, describing that in food service jobs they had been ``hit on relentlessly,'' and that ``the biggest difference'' with doing OnlyFans compared to other work ``has been respect.''

-Finally, some participants preferred OnlyFans to other forms of gig work or service work because of the literal physical distance it offers from clients.
-P20 explains: ``I definitely make more money on OnlyFans than I did with Uber and Lyft and I don't have to drive around all day and I feel safer because I'm not actually meeting with people.
+Finally, three (P5, P6, P7) of our participants preferred OnlyFans to other forms of gig work or service work because of the literal physical distance it offers from clients.
+P7 explains: ``I definitely make more money on OnlyFans than I did with Uber and Lyft and I don't have to drive around all day and I feel safer because I'm not actually meeting with people.
 Before, strangers were getting into my car.
 It was always fine, but now there are no strangers that I'm seeing.''
+Much like those who had done sex work prior to the pandemic~\cite{hamilton2022risk}, our participants used OnlyFans to avoid face-to-face contact and the risks associated with meeting strangers in person during this time.